MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 |0| More predictable and conservative outputs.<br>Responses are more consistent.| Prompts that require high accuracy and less variability.|
 |1| More creativity and diversity in the responses. <br> More varied and sometimes more innovative responses.| Prompts that create new out-of-the-box content |

-While adjusting the temperature can influence the model’s output, it doesn’t guarantee a specific result.
+Adjusting the temperature can influence the model’s output, but it doesn’t guarantee a specific result.
 The AI’s responses are inherently probabilistic and can vary even with the same temperature setting.

+> [!NOTE]
-Please note that temperature setting is not available for the o1 model, and hence you'll find the slider disabled when the o1 model is selected.
+> The temperature setting isn't available for the o1 model, so the slider is disabled when the o1 model is selected.